Operation Argus: Tests

-About 1800 km southwest of Cape Town, South Africa, USS Norton Sound launched three modified X-17A missiles armed with 1.7 kt W-25 nuclear warheads into the upper atmosphere, where high altitude nuclear explosions took place.
+About 1800 km southwest of Cape Town, South Africa, USS Norton Sound launched three modified X-17A missiles armed with 1.7 kt W-25 nuclear warheads into the upper atmosphere, where high altitude nuclear explosions occurred.
 Due to the South Atlantic Anomaly, the Van Allen radiation belt is closer to the Earth's surface at that location.
-The (extreme) altitude of the tests was chosen so as to prevent personnel involved in the test from being exposed to any ionizing radiation.
-Even with the very low threat of radiation exposure, precautions were taken to prevent radiological exposure.
-The task force commander and his staff had laid out a series of precautionary radiation safe measures to be followed in each stage of the operation.
-Even though the chance of exposure to radiation from these missiles was so minute, the safety measures were still carried out as directed by the commander by the crew of Task Force 88.
+The (extreme) altitude of the tests was chosen so as to prevent personnel involved with the test from being exposed to any ionizing radiation.
+Even with the very minor threat of radiation exposure, precautions were taken to prevent radiological exposure.
+The task force commander and his staff had devised a series of precautionary radiation safe measures to be followed in each stage of the operation.
+Though the chance of exposure to radiation from these missiles was minute, the safety measures were performed as directed by the commander by the crew of Task Force 88.

 Coordinated measurement programs involving satellite, rocket, aircraft, and surface stations were employed by the services as well as other government agencies and various contractors worldwide.

 The Argus explosions created artificial electron belts resulting from the β-decay of fission fragments.
 These lasted for several weeks.
 Such radiation belts affect radio and radar transmissions, damage or destroy arming and fusing mechanisms of intercontinental ballistic missile warheads, and endanger crews of orbiting space vehicles.
-It was found after running these tests that the explosions did in fact degrade the reception and transmission of radar signals, another proof that Christofilos was correct about the Christofilos effect.
+It was found after performing these tests that the explosions did in fact degrade the reception and transmission of radar signals, another proof that Christofilos was correct about the Christofilos effect.

 Argus proved the validity of Christofilos' theory: the establishment of an electron shell derived from neutron and β-decay of fission products and ionization of device materials in the upper atmosphere was demonstrated.
 It not only provided data on military considerations, but produced a "great mass" of geophysical data.

-The tests were first reported by Hanson Baldwin and Walter Sullivan of The New York Times on 19 March 1959, headlining it as the "greatest scientific experiment ever conducted".
-This was an unauthorized publication that caused an uproar in the scientific community because many of them were unaware of the presence of artificial particles in the Earth's atmosphere.
-Approximately nine ships and 4,500 people participated in the operation.
+The tests were first reported journalistically by Hanson Baldwin and Walter Sullivan of The New York Times on 19 March 1959, headlining it as the "greatest scientific experiment ever conducted".
+This was an unauthorized publication that caused great controversy among scientists because many of them were unaware of the presence of artificial particles in the Earth's atmosphere.
+Approximately nine ships and 4,500 people participated with the operation.
 After the completion of testing, the task force returned to the United States via Rio de Janeiro, Brazil.

-The tests were announced the following year, but the full results and documentation of the tests were not declassified until 30 April 1982.
+The tests were announced officially the next year, but the full results and documentation of the tests were not declassified until 30 April 1982.